 For information regarding the Supplemental Nutrition Assistance Program (SNAP), contact the USDA SNAP Hotline Number at 800-221-5689, or follow the link to see a list of all Wisconsin consortiums and tribes contact numbers; State Information/Hotline Numbers.

 You may file an informal discrimination complaint with your local service provider, or you may file a formal discrimination complaint with DHS.
-Any consumer that receives services and benefits funded by the U.S. Department of Health and Human Services (HHS) or USDA may file a civil rights complaint by contacting DHS Affirmative Action and Civil Rights Compliance (AA/CRC) Office.
-To file a complaint, write to the Civil Rights Compliance Officer; P.O.
-Box 7850; 1 West Wilson Street, Room 656; Madison, WI 53707-7850; 608-266-9372 (Voice), 608-266-0583 (Fax), Wisconsin Relay Services 711 or 888-701-1251 (TTY) if you are deaf or hearing impairment.
+Any consumer that receives services and benefits funded by the U.S. Department of Health and Human Services (HHS) or USDA may file a civil rights complaint by contacting DHS, Civil Rights Compliance.
+To file a complaint, write to the Department of Health Services, Civil Rights Compliance; Attn: Attorney Pamela McGillivray; 1 West Wilson Street, Room 651; P.O.
+Box 7850; Madison, WI 53707-7850; 608-266-1258 (Voice), 608-267-1434 (Fax), Wisconsin Relay Services 711 or 888-701-1251 (TTY) if you are deaf or hearing impairment.

 If you wish, you may also file a Civil Rights program complaint of discrimination with USDA.
 To file a complaint with USDA complete the USDA Program Discrimination Complaint form (PDF, 166 KB), found online at Filing a Discrimination Complaint as a USDA Customer or call 866-632-9992 to request the form.
 You may also write a letter containing all of the information requested in the form.
 Send your completed complaint form or letter to USDA at U.S. Department of Agriculture, Director, Office of Adjudication 1400 Independence Avenue, S.W., Washington D.C.
 20250-9410, by fax 202-690-7442 or by email.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Services at 800-877-8339; or 800-845-6163 (Spanish).